Gleb-Zaslavsky/RustedSciThe/README.md

 At first, this code was part of the KiThe crate, where it was supposed to serve for constructing analytical Jacobians for solving systems of equations of combustion, chemical kinetics and heat and mass transfer, as well as for displaying analytical expressions, but it soon became clear that it could be useful for a broader circle of users

 ## Features
-- symbolic engine:
+*  symbolic engine:
-      - parsing string expressions to a symbolic expression/function
+    *  parsing string expressions to a symbolic expression/function
-      - symbolic/analytical differentiation of symbolic expressions/functions
+     *  symbolic/analytical differentiation of symbolic expressions/functions
-      - compare analytical derivative to a numerical one
+    *  compare analytical derivative to a numerical one
-      - calculate vector of partial derivatives
+    *  calculate vector of partial derivatives
-      - transform symbolic expressions/functions (also derivatives) into regular Rust functions
+    *  transform symbolic expressions/functions (also derivatives) into regular Rust functions
-     - calculate symbolic/analytical Jacobians for various
+    * calculate symbolic/analytical Jacobians for various
        numerical methods and transform it
        into functional form
-      - analytical Taylor series expansion
+    *  analytical Taylor series expansion
-      - matrices and vectors of symbolic expressions/functions
+    *  matrices and vectors of symbolic expressions/functions
-      - symbolic/analytical integration
+    *  symbolic/analytical integration
-      - numerical integration of symbolic expressions/functions
+    * numerical integration of symbolic expressions/functions
-- IVP for stiff and non-stiff problems with analytical Jacobian:
+* IVP for stiff and non-stiff problems with analytical Jacobian:
-      - Backward Eeuler method with analytical Jacobian
+    * Backward Eeuler method with analytical Jacobian
-      - Backward Differetiation Formula method (BDF) with analytical Jacobian (direct rewrite of python BDF solver from SciPy library)
+    * Backward Differetiation Formula method (BDF) with analytical Jacobian (direct rewrite of python BDF solver from SciPy library)
-    - Radau  method with analytical Jacobian
+    * Radau  method with analytical Jacobian
-    - classical methods for non-stiff equations RK45 and DP
+    * classical methods for non-stiff equations RK45 and DP
-- Boundary Value Problem for ODE with Newton-Raphson method (several versions available)
+* Boundary Value Problem for ODE
+  * damped Newton-Raphson method (several versions available)
+  * Newton-Raphson 4th order collocation algorithm with residual control
-- Optimization with (if needed) analytical Jacobian:
+* Optimization with (if needed) analytical Jacobian:
-        - curve fitting
+    * curve fitting
-        - Levergang-Marquardt method with trust region
+    * Levergang-Marquardt method with trust region
-        - H.P.Gavin Levergang-Marquardt method
+    * H.P.Gavin Levergang-Marquardt method
-        - scalar optimization (Brent method, bisection method, secant, Newton-Raphson method)
+    * scalar optimization (Brent method, bisection method, secant, Newton-Raphson method)
-- solving systems of non-linear equations with analytical Jacobian
+* solving systems of non-linear equations with analytical Jacobian
-      - Newton-Raphson method
+    * Newton-Raphson method
-       - Newton-Raphson damped
+    * Newton-Raphson damped
-      - Levenberg-Marquardt method
+    * Levenberg-Marquardt method

  PROJECT NAVIGATION